 \section{PASS CSI Acquisition}

 With the enhanced spatial flexibility, the superiority of PASS can be realized by exploiting the optimization methods proposed in the previous section.
 However, the most important prerequisite is the availability of CSI, which serves as the foundation for the implementation of the optimization algorithms.
 For conventional fixed-position antenna systems, the acquisition of CSI has been extensively investigated and solved by a large number of effective approaches.
 However, these methods cannot be directly applied to PASS scenarios, due to the position reconfiguration ability of PASS.
-In particular, due to the channel is parameterized by the locations of the activated PAs, CSI is closely related to the positions of PAs.
-Hence, once the positions of the PAs change, the obtained CSI becomes outdated, making the subsequent optimization invalid.
+In particular, since the channel is parameterized by the locations of the activated PAs, CSI is closely related to the positions of the PAs.
+Hence, once the positions of the PAs change, the previously obtained CSI becomes outdated, which can invalidate subsequent optimization.
 Therefore, the objective of CSI acquisition in PASS is to effectively and efficiently obtain the CSI for each candidate PA position on the waveguides.
 In this section, we will elaborate on two categories of CSI acquisition strategies for PASS, featuring the pilot-based CE and beam training.